top of page

 A reminder students are often told at Safe Harbor Yoga

-After a few rounds, we quickened the pace, noticing if there was a change physically, mentally, and emotionally, in our body.
-In doing so, we allowed a somewhat meditative state to overtake us.
-The feeling is similar to those who enjoy a good, meditative run or brief, silent retreat into meditation.
-We quickened again, seeing what was possible.
-If we could do the thing in front of us when the mind may be resisting.
-We found it hard to keep focus as the pace quickened.
-There was less time to prepare and, if our mind strayed for an instant, we often made a mistake.
-As an instructor, I didn’t care about the mistake, I wanted to see what they did after the mistake; after they met their personal threshold, their fire.
+After a few rounds, we quickened the pace.
+We noticed changes physically, mentally, and emotionally.
+This allowed a meditative state to wash over us.
+The feeling is similar to those who enjoy a meditative run or a brief retreat into silence.
+We quickened again, exploring what was possible.
+Could we push through when the mind resisted?
+We found it challenging to maintain focus as the pace increased.
+There was less time to prepare, and if our minds strayed for an instant, mistakes happened.
+As an instructor, I didn’t mind the mistakes.
+I wanted to see how they responded after meeting their personal threshold, their fire.

 Embrace the Fall